Online Trauma Therapy for Teens: What You Need to Know

 Some level of willingness to engage in therapy

 Parents play an important role too.
-For teen trauma therapy, we often involve a caregiver component so that what happens in therapy is supported at home.
+For teen trauma therapy, we often involve a caregiver component.
+So caregivers can support their teen at home.

 What to Expect at Virtual CBT Psychotherapy

-At Virtual CBT Psychotherapy, Melissa and Celissa are registered social workers (RSW) in Ontario with specialized training in evidence-based trauma treatment for adolescents and adults.
+At Virtual CBT Psychotherapy, Melissa and Celissa are registered social workers (RSW) in Ontario.
+They have specialized training in evidence-based trauma treatment for adolescents and adults.

 Here is what working with us looks like: